priyank9320/nerd_project/README.md

 Need annotated data for this task now.

 Prodigy (https://prodi.gy/) seems to be a fast way to create the annotated data.

+Also, the Entity linker feature in spacy requires a annotation tool, and Prodigy works quite godd with  spacy, youtube tutorials from the creators of prodigy are available for this task.

+BUT Prodigy is a paid solution.

+Trying other solutions now.

+Google Cloud Platform (GCP) provides NLP API which has entity recognition feature and it also performs the disambiguation for some entities and provides a Wikipedia link (Wikification): Refer gcp_ner.ipynb for the code